 - Temperature: 68-85 degrees Fahrenheit

 Sometimes, it’s fun to add something that’s not an actual fish to your aquatic community.
 Ghost shrimp usually make a suitable choice.
 They’re small and friendly, and they are always entertaining to watch.
+Just make sure any other fish you choose aren’t large enough to eat shrimp.

 Ghost shrimp do not require the company of other Ghost shrimp, so it’s okay if you only have space to accommodate one of these charming crustaceans.

-Fish that Don’t Make Good Tank Mates for Zebra Danios
+Other Fish that Don’t Make Good Tank Mates for Zebra Danios

 Very Large Fish